 - More likely to be able to get away from the street 'drug scene'.

 - More likely to be able to get off drugs for good.

 A typical plan

 Most GPs will refer you to a community drug team to be assessed.
-Following assessment, a member of the community drug team will usually contact your GP quite quickly to recommend a dose of methadone, and a plan for follow-up.
+Following assessment, a member of the community drug team will usually contact your GP quite quickly to recommend a dose of methadone and a plan for follow-up.
 Some GPs who are specially trained may assess some cases and prescribe without the need for referral.

-Assessment usually includes:
+This usually includes:

 - Taking details of your health and social circumstances.

-- Taking details of your past and current drug taking, and whether methadone is needed or appropriate.
+- Taking details of your past and current drug taking and whether methadone is needed or appropriate.